yarpc/yarpc-go/README.md

 A message passing platform for Go that:

-* Supports multiple binary encodings like Thrift and Protocol Buffers.
+* Supports multiple encodings like JSON, Thrift, and Protocol Buffers.
 * Enables multi-transport services with support for HTTP/1.1, gRPC, and TChannel.
 * Allows messages to be sent directly and through queues like Redis and Cherami.

 High-level features are implemented *above the wire*, enabling:

-* Exposing a server over multiple transports simultaneously
+* Exposing a server over multiple transports simultaneously.
-* Migrating outbound calls between transports with no code changes using config
+* Migrating outbound calls between transports with no code changes using config.
-* Shipping a set of middleware that work regardless of encoding or transport
+* Shipping a set of middleware that work regardless of encoding or transport.

 ## Installation